rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 This is a really nice, bravo TypeScript!
 Simple to use, yet very useful.

-It is also IMO a very interesting case of TS making a bigger impact of how we actually code.
+It is also IMO a very interesting case of TS making a bigger impact on how we actually code.
 _"Check before you use"_  game becomes type assisted and happens on a larger scale of `item` types instead of single (e.g. the email _subject_, _from_, _cc_, etc.) properties.
 This adds a lot of clarity to the code.